By Mark Carey

 Arbitration Proceedings Are Secret

-Arbitration hearings lack utter transparency, accountability and employers are able to shield unlawful and unfair practices from the public view.
+Arbitration hearings lack utter transparency and accountability, and employers are able to shield unlawful and unfair practices from the public view.
 Not only is that a problem as a matter of public policy, but practically it takes away the leverage an employee might have to get an employer to the settlement table for fear of making their grievances public.
 The employer has no obligation or incentive to be transparent and to make things right.
 The above Bill ends this default management practice once and for all for sexual assault and sexual harassment victims in the workplace.

 Forced Arbitration Perpetuated Sexual Harassment in the Workplace